How to Fill Out The California Articles of Organization

 Step 3: Pick a Name for the LLC

 An LLC name will need to be chosen in the next section.
-Assuming you haven’t already reserved a name (not necessary to complete the filing), you will enter a name.
+Assuming you haven’t already reserved a name (which is not necessary to complete the filing), you will enter an entity name.

 The name of your LLC must not be too similar to the name of another business entity already registered with the state of California.
 You can verify name availability by doing a California LLC name search with the California Secretary of State to be sure the LLC name is available.